stfc/janus-core/contributing.md

 By adding two remotes, one for *upstream* and one for your *fork* it is possible to keep your *fork* in sync with *upstream*.
 This will greatly simplify merge requests.
-Github also offers a sync functionality in their web ui that achieves the same.
+GitHub also offers a sync functionality in their web UI that achieves the same.

 ``` sh
 # clone your fork